Performing Arts Foundation Diploma

-The modules encompass introduction to actor training, contemporary text and devising theatre, screen and audio, classical acting, music/movement theatre and culminate in a rehearsal to performance module where you conceive a new play together as a company with a creative team.
+The modules encompass introduction to actor training, contemporary text and devising theatre, screen, classical acting, music/movement theatre and culminate in a rehearsal to performance module where you conceive a new play together as a company with a creative team.

-During a busy and intensive timetable you will take classes in acting, movement theatre, voice, singing, screen and audio, devising theatre and artist development – and apply your newly learned skills in a range of workshop productions and projects.
+During a busy and intensive timetable you will take classes in acting, movement theatre, voice, singing, screen acting, devising theatre and artist development – and apply your newly learned skills in a range of workshop productions and projects.